Pexels alena darmel 6643610

 • A trustee in bankruptcy – this is to be expected if you have chosen to make yourself bankrupt or have been made bankrupt.

-• An owner in a joint ownership property – if any of the other parties who have a financial interest in the property does not want to sell.
-This option exists for the party that does want to sell to apply for an Order for Sale.
+• An owner in a joint ownership property – if any of the other parties with a financial interest in the property do not want to sell.
+This option exists for the party that wants to sell and apply for an Order for Sale.

-• Finally, a creditor who has secured a Charging Order – this can be anyone a debt is owed to.
-The debt could previously have been unsecured (i.e., a credit card, a loan etc) but is now secured through the Charging Order.
-As you will see this is not a straightforward process.
+• Finally, a creditor who has secured a Charging Order - can be anyone to whom a debt is owed.
+The debt could previously have been unsecured (e.g., a credit card, a loan, etc.) but is now secured through the Charging Order.
+As you will see, this is not a straightforward process.

 • If you received the County Court Judgement related to the debt on or after 1 October 2012

-If you’re thinking that none of these apply to you, relax we’re just getting started….
+If you think that none of these apply to you, relax.
+We’re just getting started….

-More ways you can stop an Order for Sale
+Additional ways to stop an Order for Sale

-That’s not the end of it we still have some options to share with you.
-They aren’t a sure thing, but could help to influence the Judge’s decision as Judges must consider:
+That’s not the end of it.
+We still have some options to share with you.
+They aren’t a sure thing, but they could help to influence the Judge’s decision as Judges must consider:

-• Other household members: How it would impact the other members of the household should the Order for Sale go ahead?
+• Other household members: How would it impact the other household members should the Order for Sale go ahead?
 For example, if there are young children in the house, the damage it could do to them as a result of this drastic action.
-If there are any elderly or vulnerable people in the house or anyone with disabilities the Judge must consider how granting the order will impact them too.
+If there are any elderly or vulnerable people in the home or anyone with disabilities, the Judge must consider how granting the order will impact them, too.
 It’s not their fault that the situation has reached this stage.
-The likelihood is that the Judge will stop the order unless there is a strong reason from the creditor as to why it should go ahead despite the impact it will have.
+The Judge will likely stop the order unless there is a strong reason from the creditor as to why it should go ahead despite the impact it will have.

-• Paying up in a reasonable amount of time: Judges will consider if it is possible to clear the debt in a reasonable amount of time.
-Let’s say you’re able to pay off the debt in three years for example, the Judge may consider that a reasonable amount of time so there would be no need to grant the Order for Sale.
+• Paying up in a reasonable amount of time: Judges will consider whether clearing the debt in a reasonable amount of time is possible.
+If you can pay off the debt in three years, for example, the Judge may consider that a reasonable amount of time, so there would be no need to grant the Order for Sale.

 • Alternative options: Is there another way the debt can be cleared?
 As we mentioned earlier, an Order for Sale is a last resort.
-The Judge will be open to look at other options.
-So, if you have any ideas put them forward to the Judge.
+The Judge will be open to looking at other options.
+So, if you have any ideas, put them forward to the Judge.
 Make sure the option you’re suggesting is reasonable.
-The Judge will ensure decisions made are fair for both sides.
+The Judge will ensure that the decisions made are fair for both sides.

 • Property Equity: Is there much equity in the property?
 If there’s little or no equity, or if you are in negative equity, it wouldn’t make much sense to grant an Order for Sale as it’s likely the creditor wouldn’t benefit from the sale.

 • Oh, and one more.
-Joint property ownership: If your property is a joint ownership and the debt is in your name only it makes it more difficult for a Judge to grant an Order for Sale.
+Joint property ownership: If your property is a joint ownership and the debt is in your name only, it is more difficult for a Judge to grant an Order for Sale.

 Quick tip: